jdersch/PERQemu/PERQemu/Readme-source.txt

     for the actual media emulation.

-- Display - 99% complete.
+- Display - Complete.
 The emulator trusts the microcode to set the correct video register values to account for horizontal and vertical refresh timing, and it appears to be accurate for POS, Accent and PNX.
 Only the portrait display is offered (for now).